 Although the development of the subaxial vertebrae is relatively consistent, the components of the craniocervical junction and upper cervical spine (occiput, atlas, and axis) have distinctive developmental patterns.
 Recognition of this is critical in differentiating fracture from normal developmental anatomy, as they may appear nearly identical radiographically.

 The atlas (C1) has three primary ossification centers: one anterior arch and two neural arches.
-There are open cartilaginous synchondroses between the anterior arch and either neural ...
+There are open cartilaginous synchondroses between the anterior arch ...